Typhoon Yagi: Thailand

 In Thailand, 52 people were killed, including at least 36 in Chiang Rai province and six in Chiang Mai province.
 Across the country, 34,000 households were damaged, including 11,772 in Phra Nakhon Si Ayutthaya, 10,499 in Chiang Mai, 2,928 in Chiang Rai, 720 in Tak, 576 in Phitsanulok, 361 in Sukhothai and 343 in Ang Thong.
 Around 9,000 families were affected.
 In Chiang Rai, 108 people were injured and damage occurred across 46 villages in five districts.
 Six landslides occurred in Mae Ai district, one of which killed six people and injured three others.
 Flooding also damaged 1,191 homes and 92 shops across five villages in Mae Sai district.
 Chiang Rai International Airport was closed due to flooding of access roads.
-Parts of Bueng Khan and Nong Khai provinces were inundated in up to 2 metres of water after the Mekong River burst its banks.
+Parts of Bueng Kan and Nong Khai provinces were inundated in up to 2 metres of water after the Mekong River burst its banks.
 Damage was estimated to be 30 billion baht (US$904 million).